The ramifications of marijuana legislation on police departments and their hiring processes

 Police1 readers respond

-Email your thoughts on this topic to editor@police1.com.
+Email your thoughts on this topic to [email protected].

 • In response to the informal poll taken about off-duty use of marijuana by cops, I would like to see some evidence presented instead of hysterical negative assertions about the supposed dangerous consequences marijuana use could bring.
 Despite what most cops seem to believe, being a police officer is not the only nor is it the most dangerous job there is.
 Commercial fishing and forestry work, for example, rank higher in overall bodily risk than police work does.